Refunds and Selling or Transferring Tags

 We suggest that you consider purchasing travel insurance.
 To receive a free quote visit the web site http://www.silentsportsinsurance.com/iTravel.aspx or seek other companies that might insure your travels.

-Because of the assignment of numbers on the credentials that coincide with the entry and waiver/release of liability that you signed, RAGBRAI is not in the business of reselling credentials.
+The assignment of numbers on the credentials coincide with the entry and waiver/release of liability that you signed, RAGBRAI is not in the business of reselling credentials.
 The sale of ride credentials is a private transaction, and RAGBRAI is not responsible for misunderstandings between the two parties, misplaced credentials, or the failure to transfer the credentials into the new owner’s name.
-The five credential items include a wristband, a bike band, a baggage tag, a bike license plate and a redeemable patch certificate
+The five week-long numbered credential items include a wristband, a bike band, a baggage tag, a bike license plate and a redeemable patch certificate

 A resold credential will not be valid unless it is officially transferred in the RAGBRAI office to the new owner before the event begins.
 This procedure not only transfers the wristband, but also the liability associated with it.
 To transfer a wristband, the new owner of the wristband must complete an online transfer form and submit waiver before the start of the ride in order to properly transfer the wristband to their name.
 If the online transfer form and waiver are not completed, the wristband and the liability for it will remain in the original purchaser’s name.